WentianZhang-ML/wentianzhang-ml.github.io/_pages/about.md

 ### Computer Vision Institute (Shenzhen University)
 M.S. supervised by [Prof. Feng Liu](https://scholar.google.com/citations?hl=zh-CN&user=45uLWocAAAAJ) and [Prof. Linlin Shen](https://scholar.google.com/citations?user=AZ_y9HgAAAAJ)

-- Proposed a uniform representation learning method for OCT-based Fingerprint anti-spoofing and Recognition.
+- Proposed a uniform representation learning method for OCT-based Fingerprint anti-spoofing and Recognition, which is accepted by **Pattern Recognition**.
 - Proposed a minutiae extraction model with a fusion-attention mechanism for multi-layered OCT fingerprints.
 - Proposed to establish a one-class framework for OCT-based PAD.
 This work is accepted by **IEEE TIP**.